servactory/servactory.com/docs/guide/actions/options.md

 ## Option `position`

 All methods have a position.
-If a method needs to be called at a different time than it was added via `make`, then the `position` option can be used.
+Use `position` to call a method at a different time than it was added via `make`.
-Can be useful at service inheritance.
+Useful for service inheritance.

 ```ruby{3,14}
 class SomeApiService::Base < ApplicationService::Base